- Texas Voter ID Law

 With the exception of the U.S. Citizenship Certificate, which does not expire, for voters aged 18-69, the acceptable form of photo identification may be expired no more than four years before being presented for voter qualification at the polling place.
 For voters aged 70 or older, the acceptable form of photo identification may be expired for any length of time if the identification is otherwise valid.

 Examples of acceptable forms of ID are listed below.

 - Texas Driver's LicenseTexas Driver License issued by the Texas Department of Public Safety (DPS)

 - Texas Handgun LicenseTexas Handgun License issued by DPS.

-- Copy of or original current utility bill
+- copy of or original current utility bill;

-- Copy of or original bank statement
+- copy of or original bank statement;

-- Copy of or original government check
+- copy of or original government check;

-- Copy of or original paycheck; or
+- copy of or original paycheck; or

-After presenting a supporting form of ID, the voter must execute a Reasonable Impediment Declaration.
+After presenting one of the forms of supporting ID listed above, the voter must execute a Reasonable Impediment Declaration.